Bob Moses (musician): Biography

 His first release as a leader was 1968's Love Animal.
 His second release was 1973's Bittersuite in the Ozone.
 His records for Gramavision in the 1980s were critically acclaimed.

 He is the author of the drum method book Drum Wisdom.

-Moses performs alongside John Lockwood, Don Pate, and John Medeski with guitarist Tisziji Muñoz and teaches at New England Conservatory.
+Moses performs alongside John Lockwood, Damon Smith, Jaap Blonk, Don Pate, and John Medeski with guitarist Tisziji Muñoz and teaches at New England Conservatory.

 In 2022, he recorded a trio album with the Norwegian bassist Arild Andersen and Slovenian guitarist Samo Salamon entitled Pure and Simple.